Engee documentation

 Reverse threshold voltage — reverse threshold voltage

-Braking threshold voltage - Braking threshold voltage
+Braking threshold voltage — threshold braking voltage

-• One arm of the bridge.
+• One shoulder of the bridge.

-Bridge parameters
+Bridge Parameters

-Output voltage amplitude - output voltage amplitude
+Output voltage amplitude — amplitude of the output voltage

 Total bridge on resistance — total bridge resistance